 In centuries past, people suffered tremendously from toothaches.
 Over time researchers learned that the most serious pain and complications started when there was an infection of the tooth’s pulp.
 The pulp is inside the tooth where the nerves and blood vessels intermingle with connective tissue that descends to the root.
 Cases of minor decay and infection could be relieved by drilling the tooth and filling the cavity.
 But when the infection seriously involved the tooth pulp, the traditional solution was to extract the tooth and remove all the infected pulp and any diseased tissues.

-Unless extraction is the only feasible option, the root canal treatment is the modern, safe, less painful and less costly alternative.
+Unless extraction is the only feasible option, root canal treatment is the modern, safe, less painful, and less costly alternative.